Promoting British Values at the Studfall Junior Academy

 The Government set out its definition of British values in the 2011 Prevent Strategy, and these

-values have been reiterated this year (2014).
-At Studfall these values are reinforced regularly and
+values have been reiterated in 2014.
+At Studfall, these values are reinforced regularly and

 in the following ways:

 Each year the children, as part of the PSHE&C focus at the start of the year, set and discuss the school rules and responsibilities at various levels.
 All the children contribute to the drawing up of the class rules.
 This is also reinforced in our whole school behaviour policy.